Back to Articles

 VR10500 Rear Panel

-The digital control output will also improve connection safety.
+The digital control output also improves connection safety.
 If an analog connection between the controller and amplifier is broken or damaged while the test is running, it can create a significant transient spike that could damage the shaker.
-A digital link will simply break and then shut down.
+A digital link simply breaks and then shuts down.

-This output will also break the ground path between the controller and noisier amplifiers/shaker systems to eliminate one of the potential ground loops in vibration testing systems.
+This output also breaks the ground path between the controller and noisier amplifiers/shaker systems to eliminate one of the potential ground loops in vibration testing systems.

-Currently, the digital control output will require a conversion box (supplied by VR) to convert the digital signal to analog before reaching the amplifier.
+Currently, the digital control output requires a conversion box to convert the digital signal to analog before reaching the amplifier.
 After a solution has been developed, VR plans to work with amplifier companies to implement the conversion as a new standard in shaker amplifiers.

 Additional Features